madvision-inc/scribo/README.md

 ## what is it?

-sribo is a minimalist writing tool designed to enhance focus and productivity.
+scribo is a minimalist writing tool designed to enhance focus and productivity.

 ## how to use